texti/texti.github.io/MARKDOWN.md

 # Markdown Cheatsheet for Text with Instructions (.texti)

 _Fixing (Evolving) Markdown - Deletions.
 Yes.
 Deletions.
 Changes.
-Additons._
+Additions._

 Design Principles

 - NEVER FORGET - IT'S DESIGNED FOR WRITING BY HUMANS
   - Offer alternatives.
 There's more than one way to do it.
-Sometimes even more alternatives is the better way e.g. see the new links alternatives - id first? yes, id second? yes - why not?, without `()` why not?, etc.).
+Sometimes even more alternatives is the better way e.g. see the new link alternatives - id first? yes, id second? yes - why not?, without `()` why not?, etc.).

 Strict (Enterprise-y) Version